mia-platform/Mia-service-Net-Library/docs/ServiceProxy.md

 ## Service proxy
+A Service proxy allows you to make HTTP calls to other [microservices](https://docs.mia-platform.eu/docs/development_suite/api-console/api-design/services).

 ### Service options
 Before getting your service proxy, you need to inject the appropriate `InitServiceOptions` instance:
 You have to specify: